LK4D4/vndr/README.md

 * in case of duplicated or non-top packages it will write suggested file to `vendor.conf.tmp`, you should diff your file with it and make changes accordingly.
 * in case of unused packages it will just print warning

-## Known issues

-* if you use symlinks for managing `GOPATH` or packages in it, `vndr` might not be able to work properly.